Sexual Abuse

 Any sexual contact that happens without the victim's consent and occurs due to forcible compulsion, when the victim is physically helpless, the victim is less than 11 years old, or when the victim is less than 13 years old and the defendant is more than 21 years old.
 Sexual abuse 1st degree in NY is a class D felony.

-There is also persistent sexual abuse (article 130.53) which can be changed when the accused has two or more previous sexual abuse convictions within a 10 year period.
+There is also persistent sexual abuse (Article 130.53), which can be charged when the accused has two or more previous sexual abuse convictions within a 10 year period.
 Additionally, aggravated sexual abuse charges can occur if the circumstances are suspected to be particularly serious or violent.

 No matter what your charge is, however, I can help.